mitmel/Demo-Mode/README.md

 other features on the phone.
 A restricted set of apps can easily be placed on the homescreen and protected by an unlock code.

+The default password is `meldemo` and can be changed interactively in the settings or by editing `res/xml/preferences.xml` in the source.
+You should probably change it; the QR code provisioner will copy your password to all the devices for you so you only need to enter it once.

 Provisioning
 ------------